THERE'S A BETTER WAY - WELCOME TO WORSLEY MEDIATION

 Experience shows that agreements reached through mediation are more likely to be kept to and the conflicts and bad relationships caused by going to court can be avoided.
 Mediation is also more cost effective.

-I won’t give you legal advice, take sides or tell you who is right or wrong or what to do.
+I won’t give you legal advice, take sides, tell you who is right or wrong or what to do.
 What I can do is help you and your ex-partner reach agreements over the issues which are important to you both by using a structured mediation process, and by providing relevant information in a friendly manner.

 WHAT HAPPENS IN MEDIATION?